pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 </div>

 ## Gaze
-The Neon app can provide gaze data in real-time.
+The Neon Companion app can provide gaze data in real-time.
 When using a OnePlus 8 Companion device, the available framerate is +120 Hz (the achieved framerate varies from ~200Hz in the first minute of a recording to ~120Hz for longer recordings.
 This is due to restrictions in resource consumption applied by the Android operating system).
 Other apps running simultaneously on the phone may decrease the framerate.

 After a recording is uploaded to Pupil Cloud, gaze data is automatically re-computed at the full framerate of 200 Hz and can be downloaded from there.